abzeede/tepco-notification-bot/README.md

 - Use Puppeteer for scraping the information.
 - Serialize the information and push message via Line bot
+- Save the information into Firebase Firestore
-- Use cron job for notification every 1 AM
+- Use cron job for notification every 8 AM

+## Tools & Service

+- Puppeteer
+- @line/bot-sdk
+- Firebase (Firestore)
+- Heroku

 ## WIP

 - Enable to set notify time
-- Cache
 - Searching

 ## Setup